-30 years ago this week, my longtime friend, Peter Green, and I were driving to our Harvard graduate school classes when we heard on the radio that Massachusetts Governor Michael Dukakis was about to vote at his local elementary school in nearby Brookline.
+32 years ago this week, my longtime compadre, Peter Green, and I were driving to our Harvard graduate school classes when we heard on the radio that Massachusetts Governor Michael Dukakis was about to vote at his local elementary school in nearby Brookline.
 “Hey, when can we ever see a man running for president vote in that election?
-Let’s go check it out!”
-I exclaimed.
+WE HAVE TO BE THERE!”
+I bellowed.

-My buddy, Peter, was all for it.
-A few weeks previously, another teacher friend, Dave Wall, was driving me to a class when we heard that former President Jimmy Carter was being interviewed by a news reporter from WBZ Channel 4 at the station’s Soldiers Field Road near Harvard.
+Peter was all for it.
+A few weeks previously, another teacher friend, Dave Wall, was giving me a lift to Harvard Yard when we heard that former President Jimmy Carter was at the old WBZ TV studios on Soldiers Field Road, three miles from Widener Library.
 Dave and I veered toward the studio’s front entrance, waited outside, and then greeted ex-President Carter when he exited the building.
-Dave and I ended up conversing with the nation’s 39th chief executive for more than five minutes until his Secret Service detail reminded Mr. Carter that he had another appointment!
+Dave and I ended up conversing with the nation’s 39th chief executive for more than five minutes until his Secret Service detail reminded Mr. Carter that he had to catch a plane.

 Peter Green and I were now in a similar situation.
 With the same kind of impulsivity that had enabled me to converse with an ex-President, the two of us were now reconnoitering away from Harvard Square to the Longwood section of Brookline.
-Ten traffic-filled minutes later, we pulled into the driveway of the Amos A. Lawrence Elementary School where a phalanx of satellite trucks was already there covering the event.
+Twelve traffic-filled minutes later, we pulled into the Amos A. Lawrence Elementary School driveway, where a phalanx of satellite trucks was already there covering the event.

-We immediately leaped out of our car and sprinted to the nearby voting area.
-On our way to the school, we skirted past a reporter who was on the air; I heard her say breathlessly, “Governor Dukakis and his wife, Kitty, are already inside the school voting.
+We immediately leaped out of our car and sprinted to the scene.
+On our way to the voting area, we skirted past a reporter who was on the air.
+I heard her breathlessly say: “Governor Dukakis and his wife, Kitty, are already inside the school voting.
 They should be out momentarily!”

-A minute or so later, the Klieg lights fired up, a gaggle of supporters began to converge, and a string of reporters instantly surrounded the candidate along with the Secret Service.
-Governor Dukakis and Mrs. Dukakis then strolled out of the school amidst a flurry of people surrounding them.
+A minute or so later, the Klieg lights fired up, and a string of reporters and the Secret Service swarmed around the candidate.
+Governor and Mrs. Dukakis then strolled out of the school amidst the tumult.

 At that instant, Peter and I were about 20 yards away from the couple.
-However, instead of heading for his awaiting Secret Service limousine, Governor Dukakis made a beeline to the voters who were grouped outside the school’s perimeter.
+However, instead of heading for their awaiting Secret Service limousine, Governor and Mrs. Dukakis made a beeline to a sea of voters who were grouped outside the school’s perimeter.
 “Kell!”
 Peter barked to me, “They are heading our way!”

 Our impulsiveness in “witnessing” the historical event had now turned into something approaching the surreal.
-Seconds later, the governor approached us, vigorously shook our hands, and introduced himself to us.
+Seconds later, the governor approached us, vigorously shook our hands, and introduced himself.

-“Mike Dukakis from Brookline,” the Governor said to me.
+“Mike Dukakis from Brookline,” the Governor effusively greeted me.

 “Shaun Kelly from Wellesley,” I replied.
 “I have already voted for you today, Sir!”

-Peter and I were so astounded by the entire experience that we blew off our classes and ended up drinking way too-many-beers at the Cask ‘N Flagon, which overlooks Fenway Park.
+In the end, Peter Green and I were both so galvanized by the entire experience that we blew off our classes and ended up drinking way too-many-beers at the legendary Cask ‘N Flagon, adjacent to Fenway Park.